UpCloudLtd/terraform-provider-upcloud/docs/resources/firewall_rules.md

 ### Required Attributes

-- `server_id` (String) The unique id of the server to be protected the firewall rules
+- `server_id` (String) The UUID of the server to be protected with the firewall rules.

 ### Blocks

-- `firewall_rule` (Block List, Min: 1, Max: 1000) A single firewall rule.
+- `firewall_rule` (Block List) A single firewall rule.
 The rules are evaluated in order.
 The maximum number of firewall rules per server is 1000.

 	Typical firewall rule should have `action`, `direction`, `protocol`, `family` and at least one destination/source-address/port range.